Toaster: A Promising Dark Comedy That Ends Up Burnt and Bland

 And what is it with the makers that they have to show the potty scenes when they are trying to make a comedy?
 Is it a must?

-Actually, such scenes hurt sensitivities and sensibilities.
+Such scenes hurt sensitivities and sensibilities.
 The film shows Seema Pahwa suffering from constipation, and the dialogues between her and Rajkummar Rao during these moments feel poorly written and uncomfortable.
+The dialogues between Archana and Rajkummar in another similar scene are worse.
+Tell me, how many of you find such scenes funny?
+I find these repulsive.

-As a viewer I expected a tight and engaging script from such a stellar cast, but Toaster Netflix movie fails at every level.
+As a viewer I expected a tight and engaging script from such a stellar cast, but Toaster fails at every level.

 By the time the film reveals the killer, it creates no surprise.
 Instead, it leaves only relief that the movie might finally end, even as it continues to drag on.
 What could have been a quirky and entertaining film ultimately becomes dull, unfunny, and disappointing.

-Suffice it to say, this Toaster Netflix review confirms it only served up burnt toast.
+Suffice it to say, this Toaster only served up a BURNT TOAST.

 Dr Sukriti Tankha is a Dental Surgeon at Clove Dental